RiseVision/risevision.github.io/src/pages/quick-start/CreateATransaction.md

 var sendTx = new SendTx()
 ```

-Then add the required fields (See [link href="pages/protocol/Transactions!send-transaction"]The Transactions Page[/link] for more information on what all of these fields mean)
+Then add the required fields.
+Refer to [link href="pages/protocol/Transactions!send-transaction"]the Transactions Page[/link] for more information on what these fields mean.

 ```javascript
 sendTx